MoniPepelnjak/Thermal_unfolding/Validations/README.md

-Validation experiments:
+Validations:

 This repository contains the collection of scripts used to analyse and plot the validation experiments of the Osmolyte paper.

+- [CD_melting_transition_fit.py](https://github.com/MoniPepelnjak/Thermal_unfolding/blob/master/Validations/CD_melting_transition_fit.py) uses a thermodynamic model to fit the unfolding curve to the measurements obtained by CD.
+The function defined for fitting can be used to fit any sigmoidal transition with flexible ends (linear model at the start and end).
+For different proteins different starting parameters might have to be chosen, however the script at the moment is not yet fully automated.
 - [CD_Frr_plotting.R](https://github.com/MoniPepelnjak/Thermal_unfolding/blob/master/Validations/CD_Frr_plotting.R) plots the CD data.
-It requires the raw values and fit data, created with
+It requires the raw values and fit data, created with [CD_melting_transition_fit.py](https://github.com/MoniPepelnjak/Thermal_unfolding/blob/master/Validations/CD_melting_transition_fit.py)